kvlach/janitorjeff/README.md

 The [command](https://git.slowtyper.com/slowtyper/janitorjeff/src/branch/main/commands)
 layer where all of the actual commands are implemented.
-For most use cases it is platform agnostic, an exception is discord because of the special "rendering" the messages get (embeds are returned for each command).
+For most use cases it is platform agnostic, an exception is discord because of the special "rendering" the messages get (embeds as opposed to plain text).